open-policy-agent/eopa/docs/enterprise-opa/reference/api-reference/preview-api.md

 ## Authentication

-If the Enterprise OPA server is configured to require authentication as described in the [OPA security documentation](https://www.openpolicyagent.org/docs/security/#authentication-and-authorization), the Preview API will also require this authentication.
+If the EOPA server is configured to require authentication as described in the [OPA security documentation](https://www.openpolicyagent.org/docs/security/#authentication-and-authorization), the Preview API will also require this authentication.